TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

        .tp_richcompare = PyBaseObject_Type.tp_richcompare,
    };

-A str subclass that cannot be subclassed and cannot be called to create instances (e.g. uses a separate factory func)::
+A str subkundi that cannot be subclassed and cannot be called to create instances (e.g. uses a separate factory func)::

    typedef struct {